Liabilities in the Accounting Equation

 A. Current Liabilities

-• Obligations due within one year.
+• Obligations due within one financial year or operating cycle.

 B. Non-Current Liabilities